 - Journalism J9042, Communication research problems (the dissertation research seminar)

-- a course on contemporary organizations that is relevant to the study of communications.
-Approved courses include: Business Economics B7217, Media & information management; or Sociology G8200, Economic sociology; or Sociology G8201, New directions in economic sociology; or Sociology G6810, Organization failure; or Journalism J8414, Communications, knowledge, and power II.
-Any other course submitted for this requirement must be approved by the program director.
-The course should address one or both of the following: 1) the internal dynamics of organizations; 2) the relationship between organizations and public policy.
+- a course on contemporary organizations and/or institutions that is relevant to the study of communications.
+Approved courses include Business Economics B7217, Media & information management; or Sociology G8200, Economic sociology; or Sociology G8201, New directions in economic sociology; or Sociology G6810, Organization failure.
+Any other course must be approved by the program director, and in order to encourage interdisciplinary exploration, beginning in fall 2021 no elective course taught or co-taught by any member of the core Communications faculty will qualify for this requirement.
+The course should address one or both of the following: 1) the internal dynamics of organizations and/or institutions; 2) the relationship between organizations and/or institutions and public policy or public life.

 - a course on comparative politics that is relevant to the study of communications.
 This course, selected by the student with the approval of the program director, should address one or both of the following: 1) the political frameworks in which media systems or networks evolve; 2) the history, politics, and culture of a region outside of the United States.
+In order to encourage interdisciplinary exploration, beginning in fall 2021 no elective course taught or co-taught by any member of the core Communications faculty will qualify for this requirement.
 Note: If the course is not specifically focused on communications, the student is expected to write on a topic in communications.

 J8040 should be taken in the first or second year, J9042 in the second and/or third.